GODiiKING/Fear-Nexus/README.md

 - Reporting bugs or suggesting features in the [GitHub Issues](https://github.com/your-username/FearNexus/issues).
 - Contributing code or documentation (see [Contributing](#contributing)).

+## How to Report Issues

+If you encounter any bugs or issues, please report them by:

+1. Opening an issue in the [GitHub repository](https://github.com/your-username/FearNexus/issues).
+2. Including the following details:
+   - A clear description of the issue.
+   - Steps to reproduce the issue.
+   - Screenshots or error messages (if applicable).
+   - Your browser and operating system details.

+We appreciate your help in improving Fear Nexus!

 ## Built With

 This project was built using the following technologies and tools: